-5.8.2 III Health Termination
+5.8.2 III health termination

-- (a) The VCP may require the staff member, whose capacity to perform the duties of their position is in doubt, to undergo a medical examination by a medical practitioner chosen by the University and at the University's expense.
-The VCP will provide the staff member with written notice of not less than four weeks that a medical examination is required. - (b) Where the staff member applies to UniSuper, prior to the expiry of the period of notice, for a permanent disablement or temporary incapacity benefit in accordance with the rules of UniSuper, the requirement for a medical examination under sub-clause (a) will lapse immediately and no further action will, subject to sub- clause (c), be taken by the VCP under this clause. - (c) Where UniSuper approves a staff member's application for a permanent disablement benefit, the staff member will be deemed to have terminated their employment. - (d) Where UniSuper decides that the staff member, following a period of receipt of a temporary incapacity benefit, is capable of resuming work and the VCP elects to dispute this decision, the VCP can proceed under this clause without further recourse to the provisions of sub clause (b). - (e) A copy of the medical report made by the medical practitioner in accordance with subclause (a) will be provided to the VCP and staff member.
-Within fourteen days of the medical practitioner's report being made available, the staff member may request the review of the medical report by another medical practitioner chosen by the staff member and agreed to by the University. - (f) If the medical examination reveals that the staff member is unable to perform their assigned duties and is unlikely to resume them within twelve months, the VCP may terminate the employment of the staff member under the notice required by this Agreement or offer the staff member the opportunity to submit a resignation. - (g) Where a staff member affected by this clause resigns due to medically certified ill health, the number of years of continuous service required to have been completed by the staff member before being entitled to accrued long service leave will be five years. - (h) The VCP may construe a failure by a staff member to undergo a medical examination under these procedures within four weeks of a written notification to do so, as evidence at face value that such a medical examination would have found that the staff member is unable to perform assigned duties and is unlikely to be able to resume assigned duties within twelve months, and may act accordingly. - (i) In making an assessment as to whether or not a staff member is unable to perform assigned duties and is unlikely to be able to resume them within a reasonable period, the medical practitioner appointed under sub- clause 5.8.2 a) or e) will as far as possible apply the same standards as are used by UniSuper in determining qualification for the payment of a permanent disablement benefit.
+(a) The VCP may require the staff member, whose capacity to perform the duties of their position is in doubt, to undergo a medical examination by a medical practitioner chosen by the University and at the University's expense.
+The VCP will provide the staff member with written notice of not less than four weeks that a medical examination is required.

+(b) Where the staff member applies to their superannuation fund, prior to the expiry of the period of notice, for a permanent disablement or temporary incapacity benefit in accordance with the rules of UniSuper, the requirement for a medical examination under clause 5.8.2(a) will lapse immediately and no further action will, subject to clause 5.8.2(c) be taken by the VCP under this clause.

+(c) Where the superannuation fund approves a staff member's application for a permanent disablement benefit, the staff member will be deemed to have terminated their employment.

+(d) Where the superannuation fund decides that the staff member, following a period of receipt of a temporary incapacity benefit, is capable of resuming work and the VCP elects to dispute this decision, the VCP can proceed under this clause without further recourse to the provisions of clause 5.8.2(a).

+(e) A copy of the medical report made by the medical practitioner in accordance with clause 5.8.2(a) will be provided to the VCP and staff member.
+Within fourteen days of the medical practitioner's report being made available, the staff member may request the review of the medical report by another medical practitioner chosen by the staff member and agreed to by the University.

+(f) If the medical examination reveals that the staff member is unable to perform their assigned duties and is unlikely to resume them within twelve months, the VCP may terminate the employment of the staff member under the notice required by this Agreement or offer the staff member the opportunity to submit a resignation.

+(g) Where a staff member affected by this clause resigns due to medically certified ill health, the number of years of Continuous service required to have been completed by the staff member before being entitled to accrued long service leave will be five years.

+(h) The VCP may construe a failure by a staff member to undergo a medical examination under these procedures within four weeks of a written notification to do so, as evidence at face value that such a medical examination would have found that the staff member is unable to perform assigned duties and is unlikely to be able to resume assigned duties within twelve months and may act accordingly.

+(i) In making an assessment as to whether or not a staff member is unable to perform assigned duties and is unlikely to be able to resume them within a reasonable period, the medical practitioner appointed under clause 5.8.2(a) or 5.8.2(e) will, as far as possible, apply the same standards as are used by UniSuper in determining qualification for the payment of a permanent disablement benefit.